John and Mary Kormendy: Antarctica 2026

 For our 2024 June 25-30 stay in Paris, see this web site.

-For our 2025 April 21 - May 3 trip to High Island, Texas, see the present web site.
+For our 2025 April 21 - May 3 trip to High Island, Texas, see this web site.

 For our 2025 July vacation and birding in Singapore, see this web site.